ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## toDateOrDefault

-Like [toDate](#todate) but if unsuccessful, returns a default value which is either the second argument (if specified), or otherwise the lower boundery of [Date](/docs/en/sql-reference/data-types/date.md).
+Like [toDate](#todate) but if unsuccessful, returns a default value which is either the second argument (if specified), or otherwise the lower boundary of [Date](/docs/en/sql-reference/data-types/date.md).

 **Syntax**